AnswerDotAI/rerankers/README.md

 # Note: RankLLM is only supported on Python 3.10+!
 This will not work with Python 3.9
 pip install "rerankers[rankllm]"

+# To support Multi-Modal rerankers such as MonoQwen2-VL and other MonoVLM models, which require flash-attention, peft, accelerate, and recent versions of `transformers`
+pip install "rerankers[monovlm]"

 # To support LLM-Layerwise rerankers (which need flash-attention installed)
 pip install "rerankers[llmlayerwise]"